The binarize function prepares data for correlate, which is used for analyzing correlationfunnel plots.

 The function binarize returns the transformed data after applying various data preprocessing

 steps such as converting non-numeric columns to categorical, replacing boolean columns with integers, fixing low cardinality numeric data, fixing high skew numeric data, and creating a recipe for binarization.
+The concrete DataFrame type matches the engine used to process the data.

 See Also